CKBDAO/ckb-dao-v2/docs/delegated-representatives.md

 User-friendliness can be addressed by extending features to better integrate wallets with the DAO.
 Using an aggregated message packet format could reduce the binding process to a single step regardless of how many addresses are used within the wallet.
 Using a custom API between wallets and the DAO would go one step further to ensure that the user can refresh bindings/balances with a single click in their wallet.
 This level of functionality is realistically attainable with proper cooperation between teams.

 Pursuing both angles will give us the best compromise realistically attainable.
 Tier 1 ecosystem wallets will have seamless integration.
 Tier 2 ecosystem wallets will still be able to participate but their binding protocol will be more tedious.

+More detailed information about the binding process can be found in [Address Binding Protocol](address-binding-protocol.md).